-Safety glasses are required in all laboratory areas where hazardous chemicals and biologicals are stored or used.
+Safety glasses are required in all laboratory areas where hazardous chemicals are stored or used.
 The entrance to each of these laboratories is posted with a sign indicating the requirement.
 Safety goggles or face shields should be worn when splash potential is high.
-All members of the lab will be provided safety glasses.
-Guidance for assessing the level of additional eye protection required is available at: https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/.
-The procedure for obtaining prescription glasses is described at: https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/.
+All members of the lab are provided safety glasses.
+Guidance for assessing the level of additional eye protection required and procedure for obtaining prescription glasses are available at: https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/.
 Eye protection must be made available for visitors to the lab.
 If you are concerned that your lab mates are not wearing the required eye protection, discuss it with your EHS Rep and PI.
 The PI is responsible for enforcing eye protection requirements.